‘The stars at night are big and bright, deep in the heart of Texas…’

 Texas is at risk of losing its dark sky and natural nighttime environment to excessive light pollution.

 The International Dark-Sky Association defines light pollution as “the inappropriate or excessive use of artificial light.”
 Light pollution affects the health of all Texans, the environment, wildlife, and our ability to find awe in the natural night.
-Unnecessary nighttime light can disproportionately impact specific regions of the state, having a larger negative impact on the Hill Country tourism region of Texas.
-According to the Office of the Governor: Culture & Tourism Division, this region accounts for 84,900 tourism-related jobs and $9.8 billion in direct travel spending.
-Many of these tourists report visiting to experience the natural beauty of the Hill Country, including stargazing and astronomical phenomena.
+Unnecessary nighttime light can disproportionately impact specific regions of the state, specifically leisure and tourism destinations.

 Limiting unnecessary nighttime lighting ensures people will continue to enjoy the wonder of Texas’ dark sky.

 Scenic Texas is the only statewide nonprofit whose mission is focused on preserving the scenic and visual beauty of the state.
-For 37 years we have been carrying on the vision of Texas the Beautiful as our state’s former first lady Lady Bird Johnson defined it.
+For nearly 40 years we have been carrying on the vision of Texas the Beautiful as our state’s former first lady, Lady Bird Johnson, defined it.

 Scenic Texas advocates for a number of policies affecting the preservation of Texas’ natural resources, including the preservation of the night sky from harmful light pollution.
 Stars are scenic.
 According to recent studies, it is estimated the Milky Way is no longer visible to fully one-third of humanity — including 80 percent of Americans.